THC: Accelerating Distributed Deep Learning Using Tensor Homomorphic Compression: THC Overview

-That is, in Uniform Homomorphic Compression (UHC), the average of the decompressed gradients is mathematically equivalent to decompressing the average compressed gradient.
+We propose the \emph{Tensor Homomorphic Compression (THC)} framework, which allows the PS to merely aggregate the incoming compressed gradients and transmit the (still compressed!) aggregated values back to the workers.
+THC hence enables us to avoid the computational overhead of compression and decompression at PS while still having accurate estimation of the gradients' average.
+We first introduce the homomorphic compression property to model such system constraints.
+Consider $n$ workers and let $\nabla_i$ be the $i$-th worker's gradient.
+We define the Uniform Homomorphic Compression (UHC) property as follows: { \begin{definition}[Uniform Homomorphic Compression] \end{definition} } That is, with the Uniform Homomorphic Compression property, the average of the decompressed gradients is mathematically equivalent to decompressing the average compressed gradient.
 Leveraging this property, the PS simply sums the compressed gradients and sends the result back (still in compressed form).
 Finally, each worker averages the result and applies the decompression \mbox{to derive the update $\widehat\nabla_{avg}$.}

+The key challenge for THC is to design compression algorithms that retain the UHC property while ensuring high accuracy.
+Non-homomorphic compression techniques require the PS to decompress the gradients before aggregation because they rely only on worker-local information.
+When workers use different quantization ranges (e.g., \cite{QSGD,nuqsgd}), the PS must decompress each gradient separately, sum them up, and compress again, increasing processing delay at the PS side and the errors caused by compression.
+We know of one previous compression scheme, SignSGD~\cite{bernstein2018signsgd}, that is homomorphic as it simply counts, for each coordinate, the number of workers which had a positive value for it.
+However, this scheme is biased, and thus its error does not decrease with the number of workers, making it yield large errors in practice.
+In THC, we retain an accuracy that is similar to that of the uncompressed baseline and achieve the UHC property.

-This process is visualized in \cref{fig:thc_ps_zoom_in}.
-It starts by having worker $i$ compress its gradient, which commonly consists of $32$-bit floats.
-Namely, each coordinate is encoded using a \emph{table index} that requires a small number of bits, e.g., $4$.
-The table indices are then packed and sent to the PS, resulting in a significant bandwidth reduction, i.e., $\times 8$ in our example.
-The PS then looks the table indices up in a lookup table to receive the corresponding \emph{table values}.
-The table serves two purposes: first, it allows an efficient expansion of the indices to wider values, e.g., of $8$-bits each, that allow summation without overflows.
-Second, we can use the table to minimize the quantization error, as we later show, by picking the table values in correspondence to the underlying data distribution.
-The PS sums up the looked-up table values coordinate-wise, packs the result, and broadcasts it to the workers.
-In our example, this results in a $\times 4$ bandwidth reduction in this direction without any additional quantization error or decompression delay at the PS.
+We present the THC framework, illustrated in Figure~\ref{fig:AlgorithmOverview}.
+The THC workflow starts by having workers compress their gradients, which commonly consist of $32$-bit floats.
+Each coordinate is quantized and then encoded into a \emph{table index} (formally introduced in Section \secref{sec:uhc}) that requires a small number of bits.
+The table indices are then packed and sent to the PS.
+The PS looks the table indices up in a lookup table to restore the corresponding \emph{table values} and sums up the looked-up table values coordinate-wise.
+After summing values from all workers, PS packs the result and broadcasts it.
 Finally, each worker decompresses and normalizes the result to obtain the average gradient's estimate.